Tonsils, Adenoids, Throat Infections and Sleep Apnea

 Aspirin should not be used as it can interfere with clotting and contribute to bleeding.
 In the past other “NSAID” drugs like ibuprofen (Motrin® or Advil®) were also avoided because of concerns about bleeding, but recent research has shown that they are safe and effective for pain relief after tonsil surgery.
-Currently I recommend Tylenol every four hours, or ibuprofen every six to eight hours.
-These can also be combined, alternating Tylenol and ibuprofen every three hours.
+Currently I recommend Tylenol or ibuprofen every six hours.
+These can also be combined, alternating Tylenol and ibuprofen so that something can be given every three hours.
 In some teenagers and young adults, I occasionally recommend pain relievers containing narcotics, but these need to be used carefully, and should not given to patients who are groggy or sleepy.

 Patients may swallow some blood during surgery, and it is not unusual to see a small amount of old, dark red blood after vomiting on the first day.
 However, any active bleeding (with bright red blood) is abnormal and the child should be immediately taken to the emergency room for evaluation.
 Even if the bleeding has stopped by the time the child is in the hospital, some doctors may wish to admit the patient for overnight observation.
 For this reason it is very important not to travel far from emergency medical care in the first two weeks- no more than 30 minutes from the nearest hospital.
 Activities such as air travel, camping and hiking are not allowed during this time.
 School does not need to be restricted, and a child can return to class as soon as he or she is feeling well enough to go back (usually a day or two).